samsung-cnct/k2/README.md

  ~/.kraken/${CLUSTER}/ssh_config
 ```

 Host names are based on node pool names from your config file.
-For example, if you had a config file with a nodepool section as below:
+For example, if you had a config file with a node pool section as below:

 ```
 nodePools: